Building a Reusable Library of Dashboard Blocks

 - Balance flexibility with simplicity.
 Too many parameters can be overwhelming.

-Update your function to use the parameters so that your block can be dynamic.
-Use string interpolation to incorporate parameters in AQL field definition.
+Once you've defined parameters, update your function to actually use them.
+Use string interpolation to incorporate parameters in AQL field definitions.

 Func mrr_breakdown(